LeetLLM

 Output

-For our fulfillment-center problem, a single-path trace might look like this:
+For our canary-release problem, a single-path trace might look like this:

-• Checkpoint 1: Order tool reports that the stand shipped separately.
+• Checkpoint 1: Deploy tool reports that the canary is still at 10%.

-• Checkpoint 2: Carrier tool reports the current laptop ETA as tomorrow.
+• Checkpoint 2: Smoke-test tool reports that the release passed.

 A single bounded path is the cheapest candidate strategy when tool evidence or an exact check can validate the result.
 But what if multiple plans remain plausible?